 For Muslims all across the world, there is no month more sacred than the holy month of Ramadan.
 Centuries have passed, but the glorious tradition of fasting continues till today.
-Always, there is a lot of buzz whenever the month of Ramadan is upon us.
+Always, there is a lot of buzzes whenever the month of Ramadan is upon us.
 People who aren’t familiar with the norms and traditions of Ramadan often tend to mix up things.
 This has led to a lot of made-up stuff, which is a blemish on the holy month’s name.
 In this discussion, we are going to get rid of all such confusion by answering one simple question: What is Ramadan?

 What happens in Ramadan?